Battery recycling: European Union

-In 2006, the EU passed the Battery Directive, one of the aims of which is a higher rate of battery recycling.
+In 2006, the European Union passed the Battery Directive, one of the aims of which is a higher rate of battery recycling.
 The EU directive states that at least 25% of all the EU's used batteries must be collected by 2012, and rising to no less than 45% by 2016, of which at least 50% must be recycled.
+In 2020, 47% of batteries in the EU were collected for recycling.

 Channel Islands

 In early 2009, Guernsey took the initiative by setting up the Longue Hougue recycling facility, which, among other functions, offers a drop-off point for used batteries so they can be recycled off-island.
 The resulting publicity meant that a lot of people complied with the request to dispose of batteries responsibly.

 United Kingdom

-From April 2005 to March 2008, the UK non-governmental body WRAP conducted trials of battery recycling methods around the UK.
+From April 2005 to March 2008, the UK non-governmental body WRAP conducted trials of collection methods for battery recycling around the UK.
 The methods tested were: Kerbside, retail drop-off, community drop-off, postal, and hospital and fire station trials.
 The kerbside trials collected the most battery mass, and were the most well-received and understood by the public.
 The community drop-off containers that were spread around local community areas were also relatively successful in terms of mass of batteries collected.
 The lowest performing were the hospital and fire service trials (although these served their purpose very well for specialized battery types like hearing aid and smoke alarm batteries).
 Retail drop off trials were by volume the second most effective method but one of the least well received and used by the public.
 Both the kerbside and postal trials received the highest awareness and community support.

-Household batteries can be recycled in the UK at council recycling sites as well as at some shops and shopping centres, e.g. Currys, and The Link.
+Household batteries can be recycled in the UK at council recycling sites as well as at some shops and shopping centers, e.g. Currys, and The Link.

-A scheme started in 2008 by a large retail company allowed household batteries to be posted free of charge in envelopes available at their shops.
+A scheme started in 2008 by Sainsbury's allowed household batteries to be posted free of charge in envelopes available at their shops.
 This scheme was cancelled at the request of the Royal Mail because of hazardous industrial battery waste being sent as well as household batteries.

 From 1 February 2010, batteries can be recycled anywhere the "Be Positive" sign appears.
 Shops and online retailers that sell more than 32 kilograms of batteries a year must offer facilities to recycle batteries.
 This is equivalent to one pack of four AA batteries a day.
 Shops that sell this amount must by law provide recycling facilities as of 1 February 2010.

 In Great Britain an increasing number of shops (Argos, Homebase, B&Q, Tesco, and Sainsbury's) are providing battery return boxes and cylinders for their customers.